-Each Party shall make publicly available the applicable procedures for interconnection negotiations with a major supplier in its territory. - (e) Public Availability of Interconnection Agreements Concluded with Major Suppliers - (i) Each Party shall require a major supplier in its territory to file all interconnection agreements to which it is party with its telecommunications regulatory body or other relevant body. - (ii) Each Party shall make publicly available interconnection agreements in force between a major supplier in its territory and other suppliers of public telecommunications services in its territory.
+Each Party shall make publicly available the applicable procedures for interconnection negotiations with major suppliers in its territory.

+(e) Public Availability of Interconnection Agreements Concluded with Major Suppliers

+- (i) Each Party shall require major suppliers in its territory to file all interconnection agreements to which they are party with its telecommunications regulatory body.9 - (ii) Each Party shall make publicly available interconnection agreements in force between major suppliers in its territory and other suppliers of public telecommunications services in its territory.